ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 6. Representation Layer:
     - Provides a dialogue mode for user interaction.
     - User Feedback: Collects user input to continuously refine the system.

+##### RAG: Bridging the Qualitative Gap

+Currently, the common functionality lacks modules to ensure the solution meets quality criteria, specifically in areas such as hallucination mitigation and tolerance against misuse.
+To address these gaps, we propose using guardrails for quality assurance.
+This includes a retry strategy and a fallback mechanism designed to enhance reliability and robustness.

+NeMo guardrails provide the following levels of checks that are relevant to our project:

+- Input rails
+- Dialogue rails
+- Retrieval rails
+- Output rails

+The first two are simple use cases with fallback: just determine if a query needs to be executed.

+The retrieval rails are designed to help reject non-relevant chunks or alter them.
+Although this part might be crucial, it's hard to design the specific implementation in advance.

+The output rails are used to check the correctness of the answer.
+This is probably the right place where we might consider additional designs for tackling hallucination issues.

+###### Output rails example

+Here is an example of an alogirthm we might utilise.
+The fallback strategy could involve calling another or multiple LLMs.
+The Guardrails would evaluate these answers to select the best one that meets quality standards.
+This approach increases the likelihood of obtaining a satisfactory response.

+The complexity might be increased or decreased depending on the metrics we obtain for the baseline, but this is something we need to keep in mind while choosing the framework in advance.

+*** Algorithm ***

+**Input:** Request from user
+**Output:** Response to user

+1. **Primary Answer Generation**
+    1.1 `main_answer` ← obtain answer from main process

+2. **Guardrails Evaluation**
+    2.1 `guardrail_result` ← evaluate `main_answer` with Guardrails
+    2.2 If `guardrail_result` is satisfactory:
+        2.2.1 Return `main_answer` to user
+    2.3 Else:
+        2.3.1 `time_remaining` ← check remaining response time
+        2.3.2 If `time_remaining` is sufficient to invoke fallback model:
+            2.3.2.1 `fallback_answer` ← obtain answer from fallback pipeline
+            2.3.2.2 `fallback_guardrail_result` ← evaluate `fallback_answer` with Guardrails
+            2.3.2.3 If `fallback_guardrail_result` is satisfactory:
+                2.3.2.3.1 Return `fallback_answer` to user
+            2.3.2.4 Else:
+                2.3.2.4.1 Return `override_response` to user
+        2.3.3 Else:
+            2.3.3.1 Return `override_response` to user

+**End Algorithm**

 ##### Locating the components